enkidevs/curriculum/python-playground-questions/python-playground-core/print-primes/print-primes.md

 Inside the loop, add an `if` statement that checks if each number in the range is greater than 1.

-If it is greater add another `for...in` loop that will go in the range of `2` and the value from the first `for` loop.
+If it is greater, add another `for...in` loop that will go in the range of `2` and the value from the first `for` loop.

 Inside it, check if the number is divisible by the number in the `for...in` range of the second loop.